Food Services Personnel

-If you are in need immediate assistance or you'd like to donate to the ELCO Raider Pantry, please reach out to Kelly Smith, ELCO Social Worker at 717-306-3242 or Jenelle Himmelreich, Director of Food and Nutrition at 717-306-3270 for a confidential appointment to the pantry.
+If you are in need of immediate assistance or you'd like to donate to the ELCO Raider Pantry, please reach out to Kelly Smith, ELCO Social Worker, at 717-306-3242 or Jenelle Himmelreich, Director of Food and Nutrition, at 717-306-3270 for a confidential appointment to the pantry.

-UPDATE*Effective Immediately all students will receive FREE meals through for the 2021-2022 school year!
+UPDATE*Effective Immediately, all students will receive FREE meals through the 2021-2022 school year!
 That includes breakfast and lunch meals.